Back to Blog

 Tools and Resources to Simplify Budgeting

-- Budget Survivor Calculator: This tool helps you assess your current budget and suggest adjustments based on your financial goals.
+• Budget Survivor Calculator: This tool can analyze your current spending and help you find areas to adjust based on your goals.

-- Budgeting Apps: Apps like Mint or YNAB (You Need A Budget) offer templates and tracking features to make budgeting easier.
+• Budgeting Apps: Apps like Mint or YNAB (You Need A Budget) automate tracking and provide a clear picture of your finances right on your phone.

 See what our calculators can do for you